The Rocky

 Railroad Historical Foundation was founded in 1990 by the Rocky

-include, Denver and Intermountain No. 25 (the only totally intact,
+historic railroad equipment.
+For many years our main project was the restoration of Denver and Intermountain No. 25 (the only totally intact,

 No. 25